 But that’s not just anyone he’s trailing.

-Molinari, the British Open champion who has shown he belongs among the elite in golf, had a 67 and was the first to reach 7-under 137.
+Molinari, the British Open champion who has shown he belongs among the elite in golf, had a 67 and was the first to reach 7 under.
 Day was right behind, coping with nagging soreness in his lower back with a 67 to match the Italian.

 Koepka, the U.S. Open and PGA champion, began with a birdie to quickly take the lead, only to hit out of the pine straw, off a tree and into the creek to make double bogey on the par-5 second hole.
 He made two more bogeys before reaching the seventh hole, and then pulled himself together to salvage a 71.

 “You’re going to be tested in a major championship one way or another,” Koepka said.
 “I hit a bad shot; just got to suck it up and just keep going on.
-You’ve got a lot of holes left, and you can make up some ground.
-Thankfully, it wasn’t on the 18th hole where you need a par to win or something.
-Just got to keep battling and see where I leave myself tomorrow afternoon.”
+You’ve got a lot of holes left, and you can make up some ground.”

 Scott was the only player to reach 8 under with a 2-iron into 5 feet for eagle on the 15th, only to miss a 3-foot par putt on the 16th.
 It added up to a 68 for the Australian who won the Masters six years ago, and has gone three years since his last victory.